 What is Blackcurrant Seed Oil?

-Blackcurrants are sourced from a plant known as Ribes nigrum.
-This plant is common to Europe and Asia.
 Blackcurrants are full of vitamin C, vitamins and minerals and are often eaten raw.
 It is also used to make jams, jellies, sweets, and beverages.

 The oil is derived from the seeds of the blackcurrants and is full of essential fatty acids.
 Blackcurrant seed oil contains significant amounts of gamma-linolenic acid (GLA).